 Network Purpose

-The Indigenous Great Lakes Network Initiative (IGLNi) serves as a resource hub for members and representatives of Indigenous communities, Nations, Tribes and organizations, with the aim of facilitating collaboration and knowledge-sharing to advance Indigenous research and monitoring priorities in the Great Lakes region.
+The Indigenous Great Lakes Network Initiative (IGLNi) acts as a resource and support service for participants and representatives of Indigenous communities, Nations, Tribes and organizations, facilitating collaboration and knowledge-sharing with the aim of advancing Indigenous research and monitoring needs in the Great Lakes region.

 Network Intentions

-The Indigenous Great Lakes Network Initiative (IGLNi) serves as a resource hub for members and representatives of Indigenous communities, Nations, Tribes and organizations, with the aim of facilitating collaboration and knowledge-sharing to advance Indigenous research and monitoring priorities in the Great Lakes region.
+The Indigenous Great Lakes Network Initiative (IGLNi) acts as a resource and support service for participants and representatives of Indigenous communities, Nations, Tribes and organizations, facilitating collaboration and knowledge-sharing with the aim of advancing Indigenous research and monitoring needs in the Great Lakes region.

 Network Intentions